AB

 Alberta Multi-Family Dwelling Recycling

-Expanded recycling services for multi-family dwellings coming in 2026
+Expanded recycling services for multi-family dwellings

 This multi-family registry will support Circular Materials in determining service requirements, allocating resources efficiently, and ensuring a seamless delivery of recycling services: